delsschoolaccount/teste-pages/README.md

 ### Functions
 As was mentioned before, this site is basic, to switch from one page to the other, simply click on the Hub text (located above the content) and select the page you want to enter.
 To swap slides, click on the arrows or the indicators to go from one slide to the other, or select a specific slide.
-The buttons on the cards that say "Buy (Comprar)" ou "Add to cart (Adicionar ao Carrinho)" do NOT work.

 ### Site access
 The site can be accessed using [this link](https://delsschoolaccount.github.io/teste-pages/index.html)